-• The QLD current price to rent ratio is approximately 36.600 (increasing from the previous quarter (YE December 2019) where it was 36.177.
-Compared to the same time a year ago (YE March 2018), the average ratio is down (from 37.103) identifying that the gap between renting and buying has lessened slightly, and this appears to be a downward trend when compared with two years ago (YE March 2017) at 38.351.
+• The QLD current price to rent ratio is approximately 31.665 (increasing slightly from the previous quarter (YE December 2018) where it was 30.677.
+Compared to the same time a year ago (YE March 2018), the average ratio is marginally down (from 31.882) identifying that the gap between renting and buying has lessened slightly, and this appears to be a downward trend when compared with two years ago (YE March 2017) at 32.849.

-Arrowtown remains the hardest place to transition from renting to home ownership.
-The current ratio is 38.789 (YE March 2020).
-The gap between renting and buying has become wider in Arrowtown.
+Wanaka remains the hardest place to transition from renting to home ownership.
+The current ratio is 33.757 (YE March 2019).
+The gap between renting and buying has become wider in Arrowtown, though it is still performing better than the rest of the District.